-Joe R. Reeder Director since April 2003, Age: 57 Mr. Reeder has served as a Director since April 2003, and is a member of the Corporate Governance and Nominating Committee and the Compensation and Stock Option Committee.
-Mr. Reeder also serves as Shareholder in Charge of the Mid-Atlantic Region for Greenberg Traurig LLP, an international law firm with 18 offices and 950 attorneys.
-Previously, Mr. Reeder served as Litigation Chair of Patton Boggs LLP.
-His clientele has included countries, international corporations, and law firms throughout the United States.
-Mr. Reeder served for four years as the 14th Under Secretary of the Army and for three years as Chairman of the Panama Canal Commission's Board of Directors where he oversaw a multibillion-dollar infrastructure program.
-He is a trustee of the Association of the United States Army and frequent television commentator on military issues.
-Mr. Reeder has a L.L.M. from Georgetown University, J.D. from the University of Texas and a B.S. from the U.S. Military Academy at West Point.
+Joe R. Reeder Director since April 2003, Age: 58 Mr. Reeder, a Director since April 2003, has served as Shareholder in Charge of the Mid-Atlantic Region for Greenberg Traurig LLP, one of the nation's largest law firms, with 28 offices and over 1500 attorneys, worldwide.
+His clientele has included sovereign nations, international corporations, and law firms throughout the U.S. As the 14th Undersecretary of the U.S. Army (1993-97), Mr Reeder also served for three years as Chairman of the Panama Canal Commission's Board of Directors where he oversaw a multibillion-dollar infrastructure program.
+He sits on the Board of Governors of the Nat'l Defense Industry Association (NDIA), the Armed Services YMCA, the USO, and many other corporate and charitable organizations, and is a frequent television commentator on legal and national security issues.
+A graduate of West Point who served in the 82d Airborne Division following Ranger School, Mr. Reeder also has a J.D. from the University of Texas and an L.L.M. from Georgetown University.